nhibernate/nhibernate-core/doc/reference/querycriteria.md

     }
 ```

-Note that for retrieving just kittens you can also use an entity
 projection.
 See [Projections, aggregation and grouping](#projections-aggregation-and-grouping) for more information.
+Note that for retrieving just kittens you can also use an entity

-# Join entities without association (Entity joins or ad hoc joins)
+# Join entities without association (Entity joins or ad hoc joins) <a name="querycriteria-querycriteria_entityjoin"></a>

 In criteria you have the ability to define a join to any entity, not
 just through a mapped association.
 To achieve it, use